boltonja/crash/Readme.md

 Crash contains a ready-to-crash system image and scripts to run it under qemu.
 The image is accessible via ssh on localhost port 2112, and should be able to access the network through NAT.

-This repo requires Git Large File Storage (https://git-lfs.github.com/).
+**This repo requires Git Large File Storage (https://git-lfs.github.com/).
+It is necessary to install git-lfs and configure it before cloning the repo**.
 The scripts depend on symbolic links in the targets directory that may not be well preserved by git.

 - disk1.img -> bionic-server-cloudimg-arm64.img
 - initrd.img -> initrd.img-4.15.0-55-generic